 The charges you pay are used to pay the costs of running the Fund, including the costs of marketing and distributing it.
 These charges reduce the potential growth of your investment.
 The entry charge shown is the most you might pay, in some cases you might pay less.
 You can find out actual entry charges from your financial adviser.

-The ongoing charges figure is based on last year's expenses for the year ending 31 December 2020.
+The ongoing charges figure shown here is an estimate of the charges.
+The Fund's annual report for each financial year will include detail on the exact charges made.
 The figure excludes any performance fee and portfolio transaction costs, except in the case of an entry or exit charge paid by the Fund when buying or selling units in another fund.
 Ongoing charges may vary from year to year.
 For more information about charges, please see Appendix 1 of the Ninety One GSF prospectus.